avbop/sacraments/README.md

 # Licence
 This file is released to the public domain and is marked with [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).

-The font used for this project, Charter, is free to use and redistribute without limitations, but it is not in the public domain.
-See [its licence](fonts/Charter license.txt) for details.
-BITSTREAM CHARTER is a registered trademark of Bitstream Inc.
+The font used for this project, Source Serif, is free to use and redistribute, but it is not in the public domain.
+See [its licence](fonts/LICENSE.md) for details.